aashikachoudhary22/Final_Assignment-MY472-/README.md

 - https://en.wikipedia.org/wiki/List_of_ethnic_minority_politicians_in_the_United_Kingdom [Additional]

 Final processed data has been saved in economic_data.csv and health_data.csv.
 These two data sets should be used as the data sources for the analysis plots.
+Wages.csv was obtained from https://commonslibrary.parliament.uk/constituency-data-wages/ but this doesnt need to be read/downoaded to do the plots as this data has been combined into economic_data.csv and health_data.csv